tensorflow/decision-forests/documentation/distributed_training.md

 # Distributed Training

-**Distributed training** is a type of model training where the computing resources requirements (e.g., cpu, ram) are distributed among multiple computers.
-Distributed training allows to train faster and on larger datasets (up to a few billions examples).
+**Distributed training** is a type of model training where the computing resources requirements (e.g., CPU, RAM) are distributed among multiple computers.
+Distributed training allows to train faster and on larger datasets (up to a few billion examples).

 Distributed training is also useful for **automated hyper-parameter optimization** where multiple models are trained in parallel.

 In this document you will learn how to:

--   Train a model using distributed training.
+-   Train a TF-DF model using distributed training.
--   Tune the hyper-parameters of a model using distributed training.
+-   Tune the hyper-parameters of a TF-DF model using distributed training.

 ## Limitations

-As of now distributed training is supported by:
+As of now, distributed training is supported for:

--   Distributed Gradient Boosted Trees model.
-This model is equivalent to the non-distributed Gradient Boosted Trees model.
+-   Training Gradient Boosted Trees models with `tfdf.keras.DistributedGradientBoostedTreesModel`.
+Distributed Gradient Boosted Trees models are equivalent to their non-distributed counterparts.
--   Any model using the automated hyper-parameter tuner
+-   Hyper-parameter search for any TF-DF model type.

 ## How to enable distributed training